looqbox/guide/docs/tutorial.md

 ## Setup for the Tutorial

+This documentation's objective is to introduce you to the guidelines for creating organized and efficient R scripts for Looqbox as well as to make you confortable with the looqbox package and with the tool's environment and workflow.
+In this section we will focus on the creation and editing of the R scripts, so we recomend using Rstudio as the development environment.

 You can either write the code in your RStudio Serve, or you can set up a local development environment on your computer and use your local RStudio.

 ### Setup 1: RStudio Serve